OfficeDev/Microsoft-Teams-Samples/samples/tab-channel-context/nodejs/README.md

 ---
 page_type: sample
-description: "This is an sample tab application which shows the contents of tab context object in a private and shared channel."
+description: "This sample application demonstrates how to access and display the tab context object in both private and shared channels within Microsoft Teams."
 products:
 - office-teams
 - office